krishs505/ObstacleAvoidanceCar/README.md

 # ObstacleAvoidanceCar

-This Arduino project controls a four-motor robot equipped with an ultrasonic sensor mounted on a servo.
-The robot detects obstacles, chooses the best direction to turn, and moves forward while avoiding collisions.
+This Arduino four-motor robot is equipped with a closed-loop obstacle avoidance system using an ultrasonic sensor mounted on a servo.
+It detects upcoming obstacles and chooses the optimal direction to turn and avoid collisions.

 ## Features
 - **Forward movement with gradual acceleration** to prevent battery strain.